AndrewJHart/landons-app/README.md

 ---
-Lastly, you need to install any of the third party libraries, as mentioned above, so that the script can run quickly.
+Lastly, you need to install any of the third party libraries, as mentioned above, so that the script can run.
 These dependencies are stored in a file called `requirements.txt`.
 To install all the requirements run the following command: